manymoments/manymoments.github.io/_posts/2020-12-22-what-is-a-merkle-tree.md

 _"But that's crazy!
 Who has one billion files?"_ you might protest.

-Well, just take a look at the [Certificate Transparency (CT)](https://en.wikipedia.org/wiki/Certificate_Transparency) project, which builds a Merkle tree over the set of all digital certificates of HTTPS websites.
+Well, just take a look at the [Certificate Transparency (CT)][ct] project, which builds a Merkle tree over the set of all digital certificates of HTTPS websites.
 These Merkle trees easily have hundreds of millions of leaves and are designed to scale to billions.

 **Moral of the story:**
-To avoid the need for the verifier to store a hash for each one of the $n$ outsourced file, we resort to Merkle hashing all files and sending a $O(\log{n})$-sized Merkle proof with each downloaded file.
+To avoid the need for the verifier to store a hash for each one of the $n$ outsourced file, we resort to Merkle hashing all files and sending an $O(\log{n})$-sized Merkle proof with each downloaded file.

 {: .box-note}
-If you are still concerned about large proof size, you should look at more _algebraic_ **vector commitments (VCs)**, such as recent ones based on [polynomial commitments](https://alinush.github.io/2020/05/06/aggregatable-subvector-commitments-for-stateless-cryptocurrencies.html) or on [RSA assumptions](https://alinush.github.io/2020/11/24/Catalano-Fiore-Vector-Commitments.html).
+If you are still concerned about large Merkle proof size, you should look at more _algebraic_ **vector commitments (VCs)**, such as recent ones based on [polynomial commitments](https://alinush.github.io/2020/05/06/aggregatable-subvector-commitments-for-stateless-cryptocurrencies.html) or on [RSA assumptions](https://alinush.github.io/2020/11/24/Catalano-Fiore-Vector-Commitments.html).
 However, be aware that VCs come with their own performance bottlenecks and other caveats.

 ## What else is a Merkle tree useful for?